Symbols and special characters

 Ampersands (and symbol)

 Write out “and” at all times.
-Ampersands (&) should never be used, even in tables, charts and graphs.
+Ampersands (&), also known as the "and sign", should not be used, even in tables, charts and graphs.

 distribution, hotels and restaurants sector